-Global steel production is dependent on coal – around 68% of total global steel production relies directly on inputs of coal.
-761Mt of coking coal and Pulverised Coal Injection (PCI) coals are used in global steel production, which is around 12% of total hard coal consumption worldwide.
+Global steel production is dependent on coal – around 70% of total global steel production relies directly on inputs of coal.
+Around 1 billion tonnes of coal are used in global steel production, which is around 14% of total coal consumption worldwide.

 Crude Steel Production

 ITop Ten Steel Producers (2012)

 Currently almost 70% of global steel is produced in Basic Oxygen Furnaces (BOF).
 Coking coal is converted to coke, which is then used in the blast furnace to smelt iron ore.
 The resulting molten iron is then taken to the BOF, where steel scrap and limestone are added.
 A stream of high purity oxygen is blown through the molten bath to remove impurities, leaving almost pure liquid steel.

 About 770 kg of coal are required to produce 1 tonne of steel in this production route.